jmorganknight/example-repo/README.md

 # example-repo

-# Project: Metegenomic Analysis of Alzheimer Samples

-Description: The provided code is a makefile that will take fastq files and generate abundance data for all the samples.
-Merged fastq files are initially filtered to remove mouse and human sequences with Bowtie2, then remaining sequences are passed to Kraken2 and Bracken to determine microbial abundance.
+# Project: Task 23 Synthesis - Inventory program

+Description: The provided inventory.py is a program that allows the user to assess the shoe inventory.
+The user can add new shoes, restock, search, lookup values, and identify shoes that are to be on sale.

+Required Input: The program reads in a .txt file containing the current inventory.